AtiqueUrRehman/qaida/README.md

 ![](doc/img/qaida_sprite.png)

 ###  Introduction to Urdu Script
-Urdu is a subset of [Arabic](https://en.wikipedia.org/wiki/Arabic) language and is written in a cursive script.
-It has 39 letters and is written cursively from right to left.
-Letters within a word are joined to form a sub-word called a ligature.
+[Urdu](https://en.wikipedia.org/wiki/Urdu) is written in [Arabic script](https://en.wikipedia.org/wiki/Arabic_script) in a cursive format from right to left using an extended Arabi character set.
+Two or mor characters are joined as a single glymph to form a [ligature](https://en.wikipedia.org/wiki/Orthographic_ligature).
+There are about 18569 [valid ligatures](http://www.cle.org.pk/software/ling_resources/UrduLigatures.htm) in Urdu.

 ### Why we made Qaida
 OCR algorithms, have received a significant improvement in performance recently, mainly due to the increase